Thai Union Group PCL

 Strength of Policy

-The company commits in writing to respect human rights as expressed in the International Bill of Human Rights and the principles set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
+The company has a publicly accessible policy committing to respect human rights as outlined in the International Bill of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.

 1/1